ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-high-frequency/index.md

 ## Flushed Event

-When Async Transactions are applied, the event `asyncTransactionsFlushed` event is fired.
+When Async Transactions are applied, the `asyncTransactionsFlushed` event is fired.
 The event contains all of the `ServerSideTransactionResult` objects of all attempted transactions.

 ```ts